-The committee determines salaries for executive officers based on the overall performance of our company, an evaluation of individual executive performance, and industry data.
-The committee makes final recommendations on any adjustments to the base salary for our other executives in conjunction with the recommendations of the Chief Executive Officer.
+The committee determines salaries for executive officers, including the Chief Executive Officer, based on the overall performance of our company, an evaluation of individual executive performance, and industry data.
+The committee determines the base salaries for our executives, other than the Chief Executive Officer, in conjunction with the recommendations of the Chief Executive Officer.
 The committee's evaluation of the recommendations of the Chief Executive Officer considers the same factors outlined above and is subjective, with no particular weight assigned to any one factor.
-Base salaries for the executive officers were increased for fiscal 2008 based on the above factors.
+Base salaries for the executive officers were increased for fiscal 2009 based on the above factors.

 Annual bonuses are intended to provide incentive compensation to key officers and employees who contribute substantially to the success of our company.
 The granting of such awards is based upon the achievement of company performance objectives and individual performance objectives.
-After the first half of the year and upon the close of each fiscal year, executive management and the committee conduct an assessment of company and individual performance achieved versus company and individual performance objectives.
-This assessment may include individual responsibility, performance, and compensation level.
+After the first half of the year and upon the close of each fiscal year, executive management and the committee conduct an assessment of company and individual performance, and compensation level.
 Simultaneously, the Board of Directors conducts an assessment of our company's overall performance to date, with emphasis on operating income.
 The combination of these factors determines any incentive bonuses to be paid.

-Based on both individual performances and the assessment of our company's overall performance in fiscal 2008, bonuses were awarded to our named executive officers as set forth under "Executive Compensation - Summary Compensation Table."
+Based on both individual performances and the assessment of our company's overall performance in fiscal 2009, bonuses were awarded to our named executive officers as set forth under "Executive Compensation - Summary Compensation Table."